-Trade and other receivables are stated at the net realisable value and recognized initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognized at its present value.
+Trade and other receivables are stated at the net realisable value and recognized initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognized at its present value of the consideration.
+However, the consideration of the impairment of trade and other receivables has shown in Note 5.3.